-Recycling materials from shredder residue is further complicated by the substances of concern (such as PCBs, fire retardants, and heavy metals) that are in the shredder residue.
-Further, new materials appear in shredder residue from time to time, and more and more new materials are expected.
+Recycling materials from shredder residue is further complicated by the SOCs (such as PCBs, fire retardants, and heavy metals) that are in the shredder residue.
+Further, new materials appear in shredder residue from time to time, and more new materials are expected.
 Except for ferrous metals, it is unlikely that a material can be recovered at sufficient purity from the shredder residue in a single step or by mechanical means only (Rasshofer and Schomer 2003).
 Recovery for the recycling of materials (such as individual plastics and rubber) involves at least five major operations:

 - 1. Separation of the polymers from shredder residue, as a polymer concentrate; - 2.
-Separation of the plastics and the rubber from the polymer concentrate; - 3.
+Separation of the plastics and rubber from the polymer concentrate; - 3.
 Separation of wood and rubber from the plastics;

-FIGURE 4.1 Flotation Characteristics of Shredder Residue Polymers Recovered by the Argonne Process (based on [1] processing of over 100,000 lb of shredder residue from five shredding facilities in the Argonne mechanical separation pilot plant and [2] on tests conducted at Argonne National Laboratory using plastics recovered from shredder residue).
+FIGURE 4.1 Flotation Characteristics of Shredder Residue Polymers Recovered by the Argonne Process (based on [1] processing of over 100,000 lb of shredder residue from five shredding facilities in the Argonne Mechanical Separation Pilot Plant and [2] on tests conducted at Argonne using plastics recovered from shredder residue)